 Who knows you better (and worse) than a sister?
 She witnessed your unfortunate hairstyle choices (and probably has photos).
 She knows you stuffed your bra with socks and stuffed clothes under your bed when mom wasn’t looking.
 She probably knows a few more things, both good and bad, from long ago to present.

-My sister and I send one another daily affirming messages to counteract some insidious input from our early years.
+My sister and I send one another affirming messages.
 Sometimes simple; sometimes silly: the messages encourage, elevate and remind us of both who we are and what we can do.

 “You have a flair for decorating and your photography is beautiful artwork.”

 “You have a kindness that shows so vividly in how you can see the good part of someone that no one else can see.”